helenclx/leilukin-site/src/pages/about.md

 {% container "article", "content__section" %}
 ## The Site

-This is a literal queer-coded website (as in, this website is coded by a queer person) that serves as a personal hub for my interests and self-expression, as well as my own corner on the internet outside social media platforms.
+{{ sitemeta.siteName }} is a literal queer-coded website (as in, this website is coded by a queer person) that serves as a personal hub for my interests and self-expression, as well as my own corner on the internet outside social media platforms.

 On this site, you can find various stuff I have created or curated, as well as articles dedicated to my interests.